 “I would like to do a 5 or 6-day teahouse trek.
 I would like a trek that is not very crowded or congested with tourists -- something a little bit more off the beaten path.
 I would like to see rural Nepalese culture, mountains/lakes, prayer flags, etc. Mainly, I am interested in experiencing Nepal's natural beauty.
 I am very comfortable with 5 to 8 hours of moderate hiking per day.
 I also want to learn about the places that I am seeing, so a knowledgeable guide would be great.
 I am a fit 30-year-old female.”

-Mads Mathiasen, a local specialist from Nepal, helped this traveler put together a customized itinerary based on Pikey Peak: A short trek with a great view of Everest.
+Mads Mathiasen, a local specialist from Nepal, helped this traveler put together a customized itinerary based on Pikey Peak: A Short Trek With Great Views Of Everest.

 Have a similar request?
 Connect with a local specialist to plan your trip.Get Started